 Certainly visual design is important to create a cohesive look and feel.
 But what about the course structure?
 Do your screens jump from topic to topic with no common thread?
 Is there a story that you could use to hold the topics together?

 For example if you are designing a course ‘Provide Coaching and Mentoring’, you could introduce two characters at the start – Jan, the mentor, and Sara the mentee.
 The characters can introduce each new topic and talk about their experience of the mentoring process…how they met, how they planned their first meeting, how they set goals with each other and so on.

 Good stories are memorable

 Usually it is the people in a story that we remember the most.
 You can certainly design an eLearning course without people in it, but it might not be very engaging.

 Here is an example from the Articulate 360 content library.
 The characters come in a range of poses and expressions so you can use the same character throughout the course.

 For example, if you are designing a course for the health sector, insert images of a nurse or doctor in different poses throughout the course.
 Give the security expert a name and put him or her in different work situations that the learners are likely to face.
 Talk to the Subject Matter Expert if you need details to make the situation more realistic.

 Good stories are often about overcoming problems

 Imagine you are creating a course about Equal Employment Opportunity.
-You could think of a central character who faces a struggle.
-The obvious one is that she faces discrimination on the basis of her disability.
+You could think of a central character who faces a struggle for example, they face discrimination on the basis of disability.
 Introduce the character to learners and insert an image of her.
 Return to her throughout the course.
 Describe her experience at job interviews.
 Ask the learners questions about how prospective employers communicated with her.
 And if you like, make it a happy ending where she finally lands her dream job.
 The learners are likely to remember the character in your course.